A Friend is Gone

 With flaws and secrets all could see

-Who's eyes returned that liquid gaze
+Whose eyes returned that liquid gaze

 Transmitting equal scorn and praise